richardcavell/6809-strlen/Test suite/Readme.txt

 (c) 2017, 2018, 2019 (Licensed to you under the MIT License) https://github.com/richardcavell/6809-strlen

+Note: It is not within the scope of this project to teach you how to use
+      Linux, XRoar or MAME.

 To use the test suite on XRoar:

   1. If you have Linux, install make and xroar